mycelium-ethereum/tracer-ui/docs/New-Component-Guide.md

 This document contains information related to creating a new component for the library.

+## Figma

+Any new components should be designed in Figma first by the Tracer design team to ensure there is visual consistency

 ## Atomic Design

 We follow [atomic design principles](https://bradfrost.com/blog/post/atomic-web-design/) in this component library, based on the following structure: